Author: Jeff Bacon

 How Oklahoma Sets Up Visitation

 Oklahoma orders should be specific enough to enforce.
-A workable plan covers regular weekends or weekdays, holidays, school breaks, summer time, transportation, exchange locations, phone or video contact, and what happens when a child is sick or an activity conflicts with the schedule.
+A workable plan covers regular weekends or weekdays, holidays, school breaks, and summer time.
+It also covers transportation, exchange locations, and phone or video contact.
+And it says what happens when a child is sick or an activity conflicts with the schedule.

 The Three Things Fathers Most Often Need